peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Deprecated.</b> Use ERational from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

 <b>This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called `PeterO.Numbers.ERational` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET), or `com.upokecenter.numbers.ERational` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things).</b>
+This new class can be used in the `CBORObject.FromObject(object)` method (by including the new library in your code, among other hings).</b>

 Arbitrary-precision rational number.
-This class can't be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.<b>Thread safety:</b> Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).
+This class can't be inherited; this s a change in version 2.0 from previous versions, where the class was nadvertently left inheritable.<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for se by multiple threads.
+Multiple instances of this object with the same roperties are interchangeable, so they should not be compared using the ==" operator (which might only check if each side of the operator is he same instance).

 ### ExtendedRational Constructor